 Research has shown that one of the most difficult problems in OCD is in getting family members to understand that the patient is unable to simply stop the behavior.
 Many times relatives become angry and upset when they are forced to deal with the time-consuming and unrealistic repetitive behaviors.
 With this background, it is no wonder that many patients do not volunteer their symptoms, and instead complain only of anxiety or depression.

-Behavior therapy has a lot to offer individuals with this disorder.
-Two common and popular techniques are systematic desensitizationand flooding.
+Other forms of behavior therapy have been supported for OCD, though these are becoming increasingly replaced by EX/RP in the field.
+Two common and popular techniques are systematic desensitization and flooding, which are types of exposure accompanied with relaxation techniques.
 Systematic desensitization techniques involve gradually exposing the client to ever-increasing anxiety-provoking stimuli.
-It is important to note here, though, that such a technique should not be attempted untilthe client has successfully learned relaxation skills and can demonstrate their use to the therapist.
+It is important to note here, though, that such a technique should not be attempted until the client has successfully learned relaxation skills and can demonstrate their use to the therapist.
 Exposing a patient to either of these techniques without increased coping skills can result in relapse and possible harm to the client.
 Relaxation techniques may include imagery, breathing skills, and muscle relaxation.
-It is important for the client to find a relaxation technique which works best for them, before attempting something like systematic desensitization or flooding.
+The aim is for patients to learn to habituate to their anxiety, to learn to cal It is important for the client to find a relaxation technique which works best for them, before attempting something like systematic desensitization or flooding.
 Flooding allows the patient to face the most anxiety-provoking situation, while using the relaxation skills learned.
 Systematic desensitization is the preferred technique of the two; flooding is not recommended except in rare uses.
-Flooding’s potential harm usually outweighs its potential benefits (e.g., traumatizing the individual further).
+Flooding’s potential harm usually outweighs its potential benefits if not done correctly by a highly skilled professional (e.g., traumatizing the individual further).

 In the last 25 years, medications have been found to be fairly successful in the treatment of OCD.
 First was the tricyclic antidepressant clomipramine (Anafranil).
 This has been followed by several of the newer SSRI class anti-depressants that act selectively on the re-uptake of serotonin, a neurotransmitter.
 In the last few years, neuro-imaging studies have begun to disclose the underlying pathophysiology of OCD.
 The area of the brain that functions abnormally is directly next to those areas that relate to tick disorders such as Tourette’s Syndrome and to Attention Deficit Disorder.
 It now seems that variable amounts of dysfunction produce clinical symptoms that may be virtually all in one of these areas, or may be overlapping.
 Many people with ADD also have tics, as do many people with OCD.
 Most unexpected is the finding that children who have Rheumatic Fever and develop Sydinham’s Chorea have a significantly increased risk of OCD.
 Therefore treatment with antibiotics early in an infectious illness may reduce the chances of future obsessive thinking.